Vivonet/Gravity/README.md

 ##Background
 In my thirty-five years of existence in this universe, I have encountered few things as brutally frustrating as Apple's Auto Layout engine.
 For a company that prides itself in the intuitiveness and ease of use of their software, Auto Layout represents a complete 180° on that stance, instead favouring bizarre and unnatural complexity over simplicity of design.
 The result is a beast of a system that takes many long hours to become even remotely proficient in.

 Auto Layout has its apologists, and while there's no arguing it's a powerful system, the fact remains that if you've ever had to work with Auto Layout at some point in your career, you're all but guaranteed to have had a frustrating experience.
+Trust me, you're not alone.

 Auto layout tends to work well in two scenarios: